 The Trust manages liquidity risk through monitoring the maturity of its debt portfolio.
-The current weighted average debt maturity is 3.0 years (2009: 4.0 years) which is the expected remaining life of the Trust.
+The current weighted average debt maturity is 2.0 years (2010: 3.0 years) which is the expected remaining life of the Trust.

-The table on the next page reflects all contractual maturities of financial liabilities including principal and estimated interest cash flows calculated based on conditions existing at balance date.
+The table below reflects all contractual maturities of financial liabilities including principal and estimated interest cash flows calculated based on conditions existing at balance date.
 The amounts presented represent the future undiscounted cash flows and do not equate to carrying amounts of financial liabilities in the Balance Sheet.